MadByteDE/SPT-Linux-Guide/docs/lutris_installer_additions.md

 ## Notes

-- If you have issues with the default wine provided by Lutris, try [Kron4ek vanilla wine-9.19-amd64](https://github.com/Kron4ek/Wine-Builds/releases/tag/9.19) for the installation!
 - Sometimes the `Bsg Launcher` can return an error when being closed, resulting in the installation to fail.
 Make sure to keep all game files when asked by Lutris & retry running the script
 - It's possible that the EFT client launches during the installation in the `BSG Launcher`.
 You can close it e.g. using `Alt+F4` to continue with the installation process